Mysthological/Installing-nvidia-driver-Arch-/README.md

 ![Arch Linux Logo](https://archlinux.org/static/logos/archlinux-logo-dark-90dpi.ebdee92a15b3.png).

 ## Default Prerequisites
-I'm doing this mostly for installing hyprland with nvidia.Cause you've no other choise rn.So you need proprietary NVIDIA drivers for Arch Linux.
+I'm doing this mostly for installing hyprland with nvidia.Cause you've no other Choice rn.So you need proprietary NVIDIA drivers for Arch Linux.
 After finishing base arch installation now we can just start installing nvidia drivers.

 ## Important links